 The media player app allows file synchronization with several cloud-based services like Dropbox, GDrive, OneDrive.
 VLC provides support for advanced subtitles such as full SSA compatibility, multi-track audio, and playback speed control.

 This media player app offers granular control in order to playback videos in formats not supported by hardware decoding.
 Besides, it allows you to view videos frame-by-frame.
-There is a pinch to zoom support to get up close in a video as well.
+There is a pinch to zoom support to get up close to a video as well.
 You have the option to change not just saturation but also a contrast to fine tune the video as desired.

 MX Player for Android is absolute fun and ideally readied to let you relish watching videos.
 What I like most about this nice media player app is that it supports a number of formats and plays videos as perfectly as you would like.